renovate-bot/zw/docs/guides/01_syntax.md

 ## The `for` syntax {#the-for-syntax}

-The `for` syntax is a more concise and more optimized syntax.
+The `for` [syntax](https://z-shell.pages.dev/search/?q=syntax) is a more concise and more optimized.
 It is best presented by a real-world example:

 ```shell
 zi as"null" wait"3" lucid for \